mdcourse/mdcourse.github.io/docs/source/projects/project1.rst

 - :math:`T = 328.15~\text{K}` (or :math:`T = 55~^\circ\text{C}`).

-In addition, some parameters that are not specified by Wood and Parker are freely chosen, but it should not impact the result too much, except may be for the cut-off:
+In addition, some parameters that are not specified by Wood and Parker are freely chosen, but it should not impact the result too much, except maybe for the cut-off:

 - :math:`d_\text{mc} = \sigma/5`,